PatricSPires/greenthumb/README.md

 </h1>

-Hey there, nice to meet you.
+Hey, nice to meet you.
 This application is a _plant simulator_.
 Here the user can choose an ideal plant, based on three questions:

 - _Sun quantity_
 - _Watering frequency_